chickenbestlover/RNN-Time-series-Anomaly-Detection/README.md

   , [dataset](http://www.cs.ucr.edu/~eamonn/discords/)

 ### **_DISCLAIMER_**:
 _<U>The labels provided on this repository are unofficial and have not been verified.
-Labels were unofficially created by non-experts (annotated without any domain knowledge of the dataset) and contains mislabeled points.
+Labels were unofficially created by non-experts (annotated without any domain knowledge of the dataset or access to out-of-band data that could confirm the labels) and may contain mislabeled points (both false negatives, and false posatives).
 We referred to other time-series anomaly detection papers using the datasets   ([Malhotra et al., 2015.](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2015-56.pdf), [Malhotra et al., 2016.](https://arxiv.org/pdf/1607.00148.pdf)) and the author's dataset presentation slides to label anomaly points in this time series as accurately as possible.
-Nevertheless, since we are neither the authors of the dataset nor the domain experts, the labels are inaccurate.
 If you need accurate label information, you should refer to the official [dataset](http://www.cs.ucr.edu/~eamonn/discords/) [description](http://www.cs.ucr.edu/~eamonn/discords/ICDM05_discords.pdf) or contact the authors.</U>_

 ## RNN-based Multi-Step Prediction Model
 __0. Architecture__